top of page

 Senior Ladies’ Club Championship

 This trophy is for senior ladies, 55 and over and is played over two consecutive days during the week.
 It is a gross competition.
 The first winner in 2006 was Annabelle Wood.
-This trophy was donated for a new tournament begun in 2006 by Revilla Sauve as part of a “Senior Club Championship” that includes the presentation of the Donald Armstrong Trophy for the men and the Doug and Peggy Percy Trophy for overall low net score.
+This trophy was donated for a new tournament begun in 2006 by Revilla Sauve as part of a “Senior Club Championship” that includes the presentation of the Doug and Peggy Percy Trophy for overall low net score.

 Most Improved Woman Golfer

-Over the season awarded to most improved handicap over the summer (All Summer)
+Awarded to most improved handicap over the season (All Summer)

 This trophy was donated in 1988 to be awarded to the most improved woman golfer.
 Initially the winner was voted on each year at the closing meeting.
 However, it is now awarded to the woman with the greatest handicap improvement.
 The first winner in 1988 was Caroline Roy.